 Q. When can I apply?

-A. The application period for the Screening Panel is now open and closes on September 30, 2019.
-The application period for the Redistricting Commission will open in December 2019 and close on April 1, 2020.
+A. The City is no longer accepting applications.
+The application period for the Screening Panel closed on September 30, 2019.
+The application period for the Redistricting Commission closed on April 1, 2020.

 Q. Are there eligibility requirements to serve?